Rhodes Student Travel Fund

 How do I apply and receive funds?

-- The student must fill out the Travel Fund Request Form (MS Excel 2003 file) and email it to Dr. Michelle Mattson (firstname.lastname@example.org)at least six weeks prior to the proposed travel.
+- Generally, the student must fill out the Travel Fund Request Form (MS Excel file) and email it to Dr. Michelle Mattson (email@example.com)at least six weeks prior to the proposed travel.
 You will be notified of approval as soon as possible.

 - The student may apply for funds after an abstract has been submitted for a meeting, but before notification of abstract acceptance.
 If the abstract is subsequently rejected, approval for travel will be retracted.

 - When the travel has been completed, the student must submit all receipts with a Travel Reimbursement Form (MS Excel 2003 file) to Ms. Judy Pierce, room 300 Palmer Hall (x3169).
 These must be submitted no later than three weeks after the conference.
-Advance payments may be requested from Ms. Judy Pierce if the student’s department is unable to provide such.
-When filling out the form, please include advance payments made by the college but subtract them from the total to be reimbursed.
+Students who need to pay certain charges before attending the conference should contact Ms. Judy Pierce to make arrangements.

 - Students receiving support from the Rhodes Student Travel Fund must submit their work for presentation at the Rhodes Undergraduate Research and Creative Activity Symposium (URCAS) following their conference attendance.